*Please Note: Must have a Medent Account to access

-If an exam is ordered during the testing period between Jan 1, 2020 and Dec 31, 2020 and it is determined that the exam selected is not the appropriate imaging exam, the patient can still be scanned and the rendering provider can be paid.
-Beginning January 1, 2021 providers will want to avert penalties should they not adhere to the recommended exam.
-EMR and Billing software vendors should be communicating their preparedness by Fall 2019.
-Windsong’s team is also preparing for the testing period and we intend to work closely with our referring providers to meet their needs.
+If an exam is ordered during the testing period between Jan 1, 2020 and Dec 31, 2021 and it is determined that the exam selected is not the appropriate imaging exam, the patient can still be scanned and the rendering provider can be paid.
+Beginning January 1, 2022 (new deadline) practices will want to avoid penalties for non-adherence.

 Frequently Asked Questions